Signs of damage are like a lingua franca: something left over, torn, patched and overlooked is repaired and put to good use.

-Early works from, "Shifting Ground" exhibition, Belfast and Itami, Japan:
+Early works from, "Shifting Ground", Belfast and Itami, Japan:

 In the process of making these pieces the forms of words were broken down.
 Visual patterns, inks and colours surfaced and, the tactile qualities of the paper were permitted attention.

-I - contentet myself with the notion of two separate compartments made of the same stuff: one given shape by the effacement of the other.
+I - content myself with the notion of two separate compartments made of the same stuff: one given shape by the effacement of the other.